PGM-Lab/InferPy/docs/notes/probzoo.rst

 --------------------------------------

-Similarly to the models PCA and NLPCA, a variational autoencoder allows to perform dimensionality reduction.
+Similarly to the PCA and NLPCA models, a variational auto-encoder allows to perform dimensionality reduction.
 However a VAE will contain a neural network in the P model (decoder) and another one in the Q (encoder).
 Its code in InferPy is shown below,